bitromortac/lndmanage/README.md

 your position in the Lightning Network for routing, you may want to look for need of inbound liquidity.
 This can be achieved by estimating the probability where the payments you routed were ending up.
-If you connect to those nodes directly you bypass outher routing nodes.
+If you connect to those nodes directly you bypass other routing nodes.
 * ```recommend-nodes external-source```: This command lets you access text-based lists of nodes, which are associated with economic activity.
 You can provide a URL, which is parsed for node public keys and suggests nodes to connect to